Contact us: +254 725 34 39 32 info@fwafrica.net

 Experts believe that if African countries can take advantage of its vast land and water resources, tap into new technologies, adopt the best agricultural practices and tap into its rich human resource, it can feed itself and become a key supplier of agricultural produce to the rest of the World.

-At the Africa Future Food Summit, you will hear from influential business leaders, multinational and regional corporates, government agencies, non-profits and academic/research institutions on the latest technologies, ideas and concepts that will enable Africa to boost agricultural production within its borders for local, regional and international markets
+At the Africa Future Food Summit, you will hear from influential business leaders, multinational and regional corporates, government agencies, non-profits and academic/research institutions on the latest technologies, ideas and concepts that will enable African countries mainstream regenerative agricultural practices and boost agricultural production and within its borders for local, regional and international markets

 Sponsorship opportunity available

-The Ukraine-Russia war, conflicts and military coups and the lingering negative impact of the Covid-19 pandemic continue to have negative effects on food security and sustainability in Africa.
+The Ukraine-Russia war, conflicts and military coups and the lingering negative impact of the Covid-19 pandemic continue to have negative effects on food and nutrition security in Africa.

-Food imports into is set to surpass US$100 billion by 2030, if adequate measures to enhance local production of such basics as meat, milk, grains, legumes, oilseeds, fruits and vegetables are not taken to address the production gaps and facilitate food storage, processing and packaging to serve the population.
+Food imports into Africa is set to surpass US$100 billion by 2030, if adequate measures to enhance local production of basic food items such as meat, milk, grains, legumes, oilseeds, fruits and vegetables are not taken, to address the production gaps within Africa.

-Africa faces a bleak future in its ability to feed its fast growing, rapidly urbanising and increasingly young, population, which is set to hit 1.7 billion in 2030, with further increases to 2.5 billion by 2050.
+Africa faces a bleak future in its ability to feed its fast growing, rapidly urbanising and increasingly young population, which is set to hit 1.7 billion by 2030, with further increases to 2.5 billion by 2050.

-The 2023 Global Nutrition Report paints a poor picture of African countries shows patchy conformance in child mortality, child stunting, birth weight and child wasting across the board, with onluy a few countries on track to meet set nutritional targets.
+The 2023 Global Nutrition Report paints a poor picture of African countries, showing patchy conformance in child mortality, child stunting, birth weight and child wasting across the board, with only a few countries on track to meet set nutritional targets by 2030.

-At the Africa Future Food Summit, you will discover the initiatives that will enhance Africa’s food and agriculture sector resilience to climate change, improve food security and mainstream sustainability and reduce food loss and waste
+At the Africa Future Food Summit, you will discover the initiatives that will enhance Africa’s food and agriculture sector resilience to climate change, improve food security and safety.

 Sponsorship opportunity available

-The Continent’s food of the future will require the adoption of new innovations in food formulation and recipe development that will change the entire landscape of what food is across Africa – with some of the innovations such as plant-based foods and bioengineered foods probably becoming common – if they survive the unforeseen changes and disruptions coming our way in the next two devades!!
+The Continent’s food of the future will require the adoption of new concepts of food formulation and recipe development that will change the entire landscape of what food will be consumed across Africa – with some of the innovations such as plant-based foods and bioengineered foods probably becoming common – if they survive the unforeseen changes and disruptions coming our way in the next two devades!!

-At the Africa Future Food Summit, you will meet start-ups, medium and large food and agro companies as they showcase their new innovations that are at the cutting edge of the future.
+At the Africa Future Food Summit, you will meet start-ups, medium and large food and agriculture companies as well as some of the World’s leading suppliers of new technologies – as they showcase their new innovations that are at the cutting edge of the future.

 Sponsorship opportunity available